sjose5/100DaysOfCloud/Journey/001-My-first-day.md

 * So I successfully assigned virtual MFA 👊

-# Apply IAM password Policy that follows securitys best practices
+# Apply IAM Password Policy that Follows Securitys Best Practices

 * Now I need to apply an IAM password policy that follows security best practices.
 * I go back to IAM Managment Console and click on Apply an IAM password policy and click manage password policy.